-(a) "National origin" includes but is not limited to, the individual's or ancestors' actual or perceived place of birth or geographic origin, national origin group or ethnicity; the physical, cultural, or linguistic characteristics of a national origin; an individual's marriage to, or association or perceived association with, a person of a national origin group; an individual's parental relationship with a person of a national origin group, including an adoptive, step, or foster care parental relationship; membership in or association with an organization identified with or seeking to promote the interests of a national origin group; attendance or participation in schools, churches, temples, or mosques, generally associated with a national origin group; actual or perceived citizenship status; actual or perceived association of an individual's name with a national origin group; and language and/or accent.
-National origin also includes a Native American tribe.
+(a) "National origin" includes but is not limited to, the individual's or ancestors' actual or perceived place of birth or geographic origin, national origin group or ethnicity; the physical, cultural, or linguistic characteristics of a national origin; an individual's marriage to, or association or perceived association with, a person of a national origin group; an individual's parental relationship with a person of a national origin group, including an adoptive, step, or foster care parental relationship; membership in or association with an organization identified with or seeking to promote the interests of a national origin group; attendance or participation in schools, churches, temples, or mosques, or other institutions generally associated with a national origin group; actual or perceived association of an individual's name with a national origin group; and language and/or accent.
+National origin also includes an individual's tribal affiliation.